Song Sung Blue: Year-end charts

+Certifications

 Cover versions

 Andy Williams released a version in 1972 on his album, Alone Again (Naturally).

 Hot Butter released a version in 1972 on their album Hot Butter.

 Johnny Paycheck released a version in 1972 on his album Somebody Loves Me.

 Sacha Distel recorded the song in French as "Chanson Bleue".

 British new wave group Altered Images released a version in 1982 on the album Pinky Blue.

 Bobby Darin performed the song in 1972 during his summer television show, and his version was included on the 2004 album, Aces Back to Back.

 Frank Sinatra also recorded a version on his Trilogy album (1980).

 The Nolan Sisters recorded a version which is on their 1978 20 Giant Hits album.